seahorse-ai-ryan/brush/crates/brush-render/test_cases/README.md

 To use this, please install `uv`.
 Then:
 - To generate new samples, use `uv run generate_reference.py`.
-- To interact with the notebook, use `uv run --with juypter jupyter-lab` to start a kernel, and open the py file as a notebook.
+- To run the benchmarks, use `uv run bench.py`.

+The py files can also be used like a notebook in VS Code's interactive window.
+Just run the file with uv beforehand so the environment is set up.